Crassula pruinosa L.

 This species is native to South Africa (Western Cape).

-Crassula pruinosa is a small succulent shrub, up to 8 inches (20 cm) tall, with thick branches and lance-shaped leaves.
+Crassula pruinosa is a small succulent shrub with thick branches and lance-shaped leaves.
 The branches are covered with recurved coarse hairs when young and smooth bark when old.
 Leaves are 0.5 inches (1.2 cm) long and densely covered with appressed hairs.
-Flowers are white to cream, star-shaped, and appear in summer on more or less flat-topped inflorescences.
+Flowers are white to cream-colored, star-shaped, and appear on more or less flat-topped inflorescences in summer.

 How to Grow and Care for Crassula pruinosa